vdb86/Omnideck/README.md

 - **No ads.
 No trackers.
 No hidden analytics** building a profile of you.
 - **Your layout stays on your device** - there is no cloud sync and no automatic cloud backup.
 - **Backups belong to you** - export and import your setup as a simple file that only you control.
-- We ask only for what a launcher genuinely needs, and we explain every request in plain language.
+- The app asks only for what a launcher genuinely needs, and every request is explained in plain language.

 ---